-If you want to slow the ticking clock of aging, eating right, exercising and otherwise taking good care of yourself can make a huge difference.
-But when it comes to our faces, it’s pretty hard to undo what time, genetics and bad habits, like smoking and sun-worshipping, hath wrought.
+If you want to slow the ticking clock of aging, then eating right, exercising and otherwise taking good care of yourself can make a huge difference.
+But when it comes to our faces, it’s pretty hard to undo what time, genetics and bad habits, such as smoking and sun-worshipping, hath wrought.
 Potions and lotions rarely have a dramatic impact on lines, wrinkles and spots (though we never cease to hope).

 1. Consider why you’re doing it

 Going under a plastic surgeon’s knife is a pretty big deal, even as the surgeries become more routine and the post-procedure recovery time shrinks.
 Still, practitioners typically urge cosmetic-surgery patients to carefully consider their expectations about the surgery and the reasons they are doing it.

 “You don’t do it to get your job, or to make your spouse happy,” says Dr. Blane Shatkin, a plastic surgeon in the Fort Lauderdale, Florida, area.
 “You do it for yourself, and that’s the only reason to do it.
 So if you don’t feel that way, then you shouldn’t be coming to me.”

 A face-lift is not a one-size-fits-all affair.
 There are a number of procedures that are commonly used, alone and in combination, to combat signs of aging, including:

 - Eyelid surgery (blepharoplasty): For treating droopy eyelids, bags or puffiness around the eyes.
 This procedure is not for fine lines, dark circles under your eyes or crow’s-feet, according to WebMD.